 The majority of revenue recognized under automotive sales comes from new vehicles deliveries to customers.
 In addition to new vehicles deliveries, automotive sales also include revenues recognized when features and services such as access to Supercharger network, internet connectivity, autopilot and self-driving capabilities as well as software updates are delivered to customers.

 Moreover, automotive sales revenue also includes the sales of Tesla’s regulatory credits.

 On the other hand, automotive leasing are revenues recognized under Tesla direct leasing program and leasing with resale value guarantee and buyback options.
 Under direct leasing, Tesla offers all vehicles models for leasing and customers can return these vehicles or may opt to purchase them for a pre-determined residual values at the end of the lease term.

 For leases with resale value guarantee and buyback option, these transactions are more or less similar to direct leasing program and all revenues under these programs are recognized as automotive leasing revenue.

 Before diving into the topic of gross margin, let’s take a look at the revenue history over the past 5 year.

 I have created a few charts below that compare the revenue of automotive sales and automotive leasing.

 Tesla Automotive Sales vs Automotive Leasing Revenue

-The first chart shows Tesla quarterly automotive sales revenue from 2015 to 2019.
-As seen from the chart, automotive sales has grown tremendously and hit a record high of $6 billion in Q4 2018.
-The remarkable growth in revenue which you saw in 2018 is in line with Tesla Model 3 delivery ramped during that period of time.
+The first chart shows Tesla quarterly automotive sales revenue from 2015 to 2020.
+As seen from the chart, automotive sales revenue has basically been growing tremendously for the past 5 years and hit record high of $4.9 billion in Q1 2020.
+The latest Q1 revenue was the highest among all Q1 quarterly results and represents a year over year growth of as much as 40%.